Overview

 Environmental managers play a vital role in the protection and sustainable use of resources.
 You’ll learn to address issues such as adaptation to climate change, biodiversity and sustainable energy management.
 At the local level, Environmental Management focuses on the conservation and protection of land and water resources and natural habitats.

-You’ll also benefit from employability skills training, a residential field skills course and the chance to carry out an environmental management-related dissertation project which may include working collaboratively with a business.
+You’ll also benefit from employability skills training, an optional field skills course and the chance to carry out an environmental management-related dissertation project which may include working collaboratively with a business.

 Flexible degree pathways